Menstrual symptoms and associated myths

 Cognition and the menstrual cycle: the findings of a recent study

-However, a recent study by researchers at the University of Salzburg in Austria challenges the idea that women's cognitive abilities are affected during their menstrual cycle.
+However, a recent study conducted by researchers at the University of Salzburg in Austria calls into question the idea that women's cognitive abilities are affected during their menstrual cycle.
 According to this research, women's verbal and spatial skills appear to remain relatively stable throughout the menstrual cycle, independent of hormonal fluctuations.

 This finding runs counter to an earlier hypothesis that hormonal fluctuations could lead to changes in brain structure and influence mental abilities.
 However, it should be noted that this study generalizes this finding and that individual variations may exist.
 For example, women with irregular cycles or particular sensitivity to hormonal changes might react differently.